Wording in Nanaimo’s animal responsibility bylaw will be altered at the request of the provincial government.

 “Some of the animal cruelty provisions cross over into it as well … The ministry’s policy and legal staff, they wanted to make a few minor amendments for clarity purposes and I think their biggest concern was with the definition of ‘owner,’” Robertson said.

 Also, when it comes to wildlife, the ministry is actually considered an owner.

-“So that was something that we learned and so they wanted to ensure that the definition of ‘owner’ was clarified to explicitly exclude the government of B.C.,” Robertson said.
+“That was something that we learned and so they wanted to ensure that the definition of ‘owner’ was clarified to explicitly exclude the government of B.C.,” Robertson said.

-The government also wanted assurance the bylaw doesn’t apply to an “activity or conduct” already authorized by a permit or license issued under the B.C.
+The government also wanted assurance the bylaw doesn’t apply to “activity or conduct” already authorized by a permit or licence issued under the B.C.
 Wildlife Act or the Animal Health Act.
 Robertson said one person in Nanaimo is authorized to have a number of alien species for their personal use.